dexterm/setup-android-sdk-on-linux/README.md

-## HOW TO SETUP ANDROID SDK MANAGER ON LINUX WITHOUT DOWNLOADING ANDROID studio
+## How to setup Android SDK Manager on Linux without downloading Android Studio

 #### Install JAVA (any provider, openjdk or oracle java)